howerest/sdkzer-sdk-sample/README.md

 Here an example of SDK using [sdkzer](https://www.github.com/howerest/sdkzer)

 Note that this is just an example and in order to see the syncing working you need a working REST api with 3 endpoints: /users /posts / comments.
-This repository is only intended as a demo on you how to use Sdkzer.
+This repository is only intended as a demo on you how to use sdkzer.

 ##### How to use